ukez15/nordix-nephio/tutorials/starting-with-porch/README.md

 ```

 <details>
-<summary>It is also intereting to examine the yaml of the PackageVariant:</summary>
+<summary>It is also interesting to examine the yaml of the PackageVariant:</summary>

 ```
 kubectl get PackageVariant -n porch-demo -o yaml